Start an Application

 Narrow your Search

-Apply today for La Jolla Music Society’s SummerFest 2022 Fellowship Artist Program
+La Jolla Music Society’s SummerFest 2023 Fellowship Artist Program

 The Fellowship Artist Program is an integral part of the festival, offering a one-of-a-kind experience to emerging classical musicians.
-The program provides a seamless blend between educational and professional opportunities with daily Coaching Workshops and numerous mainstage performances.
+The program provides a seamless blend between educational and professional opportunities customized to serve you best.

-La Jolla Music Society offers an honorarium of $1,750 to each Fellowship Artist for their participation, as well as travel contributions of $400 per person (plus cello) and two rental cars for each ensemble.
+La Jolla Music Society offers an honorarium of $2,000 to each Fellowship Artist for their participation, as well as travel contributions and two rental cars for each ensemble.
 Housing will be provided in a private host home in La Jolla.
-In 2022, Fellowship Artists will need to arrive in La Jolla by July 25 and depart after August 26.
+Applications will open on September 30, 2022 for SummerFest 2023.

-The SummerFest 2022 Fellowship Artist application will close on January 17, 2022.
+The SummerFest 2023 Fellowship Artist application open on September 30, 2022 and close on December 30, 2022.
 Ensemble members may apply both as individuals and with their ensemble, but you will only be able to attend as one or the other.

 - Bachelor’s degree required